greg-raven/Department-21/_drafts/funnies.md

 "And tell me when it hurts," she said,
 "Ah, yes!
 There!
 That's just fine."

-She stepped upon a pedal…
+She stepped upon a pedal...
 I could not believe my eyes!
 A plastic plate was pressing down.
 My boob was in a vise!!!